MarcosKlender/Night.css/README.md

 ## About The Project

-In active development (hopefully). ☝🏻🤓
+In active development (in my free time). ☝🏻🤓

 **Features**
 - Minified and bundled with LightningCSS.